Linux Automated Minecraft Backup

 No, I’m not a Minecraft player.
 I got into it for a little while during the Alpha, paid for the full client to support Mojang just because I thought the idea was fantastic and loved seeing what other people do.
 But I just couldn’t stick with it.
 I do, however, have several friends that are fanatical fans of the game and some cycles on the home server to spare.
 So I offered to host a server for them so they could all play together instead of their own single player clients at home.

 One shortcoming that I had for a while with the Linux version was a way to do automated backups.
 When running Minecraft from the command line in a screen session, there was no way to automatically shut the server down cleanly without possibly causing world corruption.
-I hadn’t really been keeping up with the small updates in the backend coding, but apparently they finally added a “save-off” console command to the game to allow a clean backup of the world files while the game was still running.
-The next problem was figuring out how to send that to a screen session automatically.
+I hadn’t really been keeping up with the small updates in the backend coding, but apparently they finally added a "save-off

 Spent some time looking at the options in screen that I had never really had a need for previously so wasn’t familiar with them.
 The following is an example of the script I whipped up that will perform a full backup of Minecraft running in screen window 3.

-The stuff command was the magic I was looking for.
-It sends some nice ‘say’ commands to the console to let any players online know that the backup is running and turns world-saving on and off to allow a good, clean backup to be taken.
+commands to the console to let any players online know that the backup is running and turns world-saving on and off to allow a good, clean backup to be taken.
 Took some hunting around the web to find a way to send a return character in a stuff command.
 Found several, but printf is the first one I came across that worked, so I went with it.
 I set this to run in my cron daily and my friends are now a little more thankful that their world is getting backed up more reliably than me just remembering to do it on occasion.